ridafkih/olev/README.md

 ## How It Works

 1. Vercel Cron Jobs periodically call the recruiting software platform endpoint with a job board URL on the `url` query parameter.
-2. Implementations of `JobBoardPlatform` scrapes the job listings from the specified URL
+2. Implementation of `JobBoardPlatform` scrapes the job listings from the specified URL
-3. `XXHashGenerator` creates a hash of information extracted from the job listings
+3. Implementation of `XXHashGenerator` creates a hash of information extracted from the job listings
-4. `RedisJobBoardHashStore` compares the new hash with the stored hash
+4. Implementation of `JobBoardHashStore` compares the new hash with the stored hash
-5. If changes are detected, `LogSnagJobListingNotificationService` sends a notification
+5. If changes are detected, implementation of `JobListingNotificationService` sends a notification
 6. The hash is updated in Redis for future comparisons

 ## Environment Variables